 Other causes of phrenic nerve injury include: epidural injections, interscalene nerve blocks, injuries related to a fall or accident, and even chiropractic manipulation of the neck.

-Consultation for Phrenic Nerve Procedure
+Consultation for Phrenic Nerve Reconstruction

 - When were you diagnosed with a paralyzed diaphragm (month/year)?